 When it comes to appraising personal assets in a divorce, the most crucial factor is the appointment of a professional and experienced appraiser who knows both the items they are appraising and the proper methodology.
 Negotiating a fair divorce property settlement is complicated, and it can be difficult.
 You want your divorce settlement to be determined based on accurate and up-to-date information.
 In that case, the best possible outcome will depend on having a qualified appraiser to play a critical role in your divorce process.

-The experienced family law attorneys at Schoenberg Family Law Group can help clients establish priorities, choose their battles, and secure their fair share of the estate, so they will emerge from the divorce in the most beneficial financial position.
+Our experienced family law attorneys service Sonoma County and other areas of California.
+At Schoenberg Family Law Group we can help clients establish priorities, choose their battles, and secure their fair share of the estate, so they will emerge from the divorce in the most beneficial financial position.
 We focus exclusively on family law, specializing in high-conflict, high-stakes cases involving professionals and spouses of high-net-worth individuals.

 By Debra Schoenberg